VNG-Realisatie/authorization-decision-log/specifications.md

 #### Generic identifier {#spec-generic-id}

-If none of the other identifiers can be supported, a generic fall-back identifier can be included in the `id` field.
+If none of the other identifiers can be supported, a generic fallback identifier can be included in the `id` field.

 This can be any value, simple or complex, which can contain any kind of request identifier.